webex/webex-js-sdk/CONTRIBUTING.md

 npm run build
 ```

-If at any point your builds or tests are failing with complaints of an invalid node version, you can always reset with the following:
+If at any point your builds or tests are failing with complaints of an invalid node version, the following commands will reset and rebuild everything:

 ```bash
 nvm use; npm ci